open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 ### Metric: `messaging.publish.messages`

-This metric is [required][MetricRequired] when messaging system supports batch publishing.
-It's [opt-in][MetricOptIn] when messaging system does not support batch publishing since message count can be derived from `messaging.publish.duration` histogram.
+This metric is [required][MetricRequired] when the messaging system supports batch publishing.
+It's [opt-in][MetricOptIn] when the messaging system does not support batch publishing, since the message count can be derived from the `messaging.publish.duration` histogram.

 _Note: The need to report `messaging.publish.messages` depends on the messaging system capabilities and not application scenarios or client library limitations.
 For example, RabbitMQ does not support batch publishing and corresponding instrumentations don't need to report `messaging.publish.messages`.
-Kafka supports both, single and batch publishing, and instrumentations MUST report `messaging.publish.messages` counter regardless of application scenarios or APIs available in the client library.
+Kafka supports both, single and batch publishing, and instrumentations MUST report `messaging.publish.messages` counter regardless of application scenarios or APIs available in the client library._

 <!-- semconv metric.messaging.publish.messages(metric_table) -->
 | Name     | Instrument Type | Unit (UCUM) | Description    |